Magneto-Chiral Anisotropy in Josephson Diode Effect of All-Metallic Lateral Junctions with Interfacial Rashba Spin-Orbit Coupling: End Matter

-In recent reports, the phenomenon of inverted hysteresis in superconductor heterostructures has been linked to the presence of Rashba SOC inside the JJ~\cite{Senapati_2023} as well as triplet-pair superconductivity~\cite{Nakamura_2019,Chiu_2021}.
-Since we observed inverted hysteresis in junctions with and without SOC, the effect appears to be not related to SOC.
-A much more conventional explanation takes into account the aforementioned pinned vortices near the edges of the Nb leads.
-The hysteretic penetration of vortices into the Nb strips is described by Bean's model~\cite{Bean_1962}.
-This model considers strongly pinned vortices that gradually enter or exit a superconducting slab from the sides when the Meissner current induced by changes in applied field exceeds the local critical depinning current $j^\textrm{d}$.
-Confined in vortices, the flux penetrates much deeper than the London penetration depth.
-According to Maxwell's equation $\textrm{rot}\vec{B} = \mu_0\vec{j}$, the gradual penetration of field introduces an edge current density $\vec{j}^\textrm{e}$ in the outer regions of the superconductor until $|\vec{j}^\textrm{e}|$ equilibrates at $j^\textrm{d}$.

-Figures.~\ref{controls}(e-g) outline how the stray magnetic field $\vec{b}^\textrm{s}$ generated by the edge currents can oppose the externally applied field $B_z$ in the junction area, causing an apparent inverted hysteresis in the flux applied to the junction.
-The model considers a cross-section along the length of the junction in the $xz$-plane subject to an external field $B_z$; the edge current $\vec{j}^\textrm{e}$ flows in $y$-direction.
-The local magnetic flux density $\vec{b}_z(x)$ is sketched together with the edge current $j_y^\textrm{e}(x)$.
+In the following, we explain the observed inverted hysteresis based on the critical state model~\cite{Bean_1962}.
+This model considers strongly pinned vortices that gradually enter or exit a superconducting slab from the sides when the diamagnetic edge current exceeds the depinning current $j^\textrm{d}$ locally.
+Confined in vortices, the magnetic flux penetrates much deeper than the London penetration depth.
+According to Maxwell's equation $\nabla \times \,\vec{b} = \mu_0\,\vec{j}^\textrm{e}$, the gradual penetration of the local flux density $\vec{b}$ introduces an edge current density $\vec{j}^\textrm{e}$ in the outer regions of the superconductor until $|\vec{j}^\textrm{e}|$ equilibrates at $j^\textrm{d}$.
+These edge currents can largely exceed those present in the Meissner state.
+According to Amp\'ere's law, the edge currents $\vec{j}^\textrm{e}$ generate a stray magnetic field $\vec{b}^\textrm{s}$.
+Figs.~\ref{InvHyst}(c-e) outline that the $z$-component $b^\textrm{s}_z$ can overcompensate the externally applied field $B_z$ in the junction area, causing an apparent inverted hysteresis in the flux.
+We depict a cross-section along the length of the junction in the $xz$-plane subject to an external field $B_z$.
 In this simplified geometry, Maxwell's equation reduces to